BCCIC Delegates to the UN 64th Session of the Commission on the Status of Women (CSW)

 On a more personal note, Dina spends most of her free time being active and enjoying the outdoors.
 She looks for any excuse to travel and has a deep love for all things food-related.
 She is very grateful to the BCCIC for the opportunity to join this year’s delegation of talented individuals attending CSW.
 She is eager to meet the team and offer her experiences in supporting the BCCIC’s advocacy objectives.

-Janet has broad health care experience in leadership roles including administration project management, professional practice, education and more recently leading a policy team with BC‘s nursing regulatory college.
+Janet has broad health care experience in leadership roles including administration project management, professional practice, education and more recently leading a policy team with a provincial regulatory body.
 She is now retired from a rewarding career and launching herself into new endeavours, SDG‘s included!
 Gender equality and empowerment were continuous themes in her health care leadership.
 She held senior leadership responsibility for service delivery to marginalized populations – people with multiple chronic health problems, First Nations people off reserve, older adults the majority of whom are women and newcomers to Canada formerly refugees or asylum seekers.
 In the case of the latter, specialized clinics served many women whose sexual and reproductive health needs played prominently in their forced migration and re–settlement journeys.
 In project leadership, Janet led cross–functional teams to remove barriers and resolve gaps to enhance equitable access to quality care particularly for disadvantaged people and marginalized groups.
 Their inclusion in the change process contributed to better health outcomes and improved system function.